Why is it important

 Collaboration with external organisation with relevant expertise to create positive impacts on biodiversity

-2Cover wildlife habitat, protected area, nearby area of world heritage site and protected area classified under the International Union for Conservation of Nature (IUCN) Category I-IV
+2Covers critical wildlife habitat, legally protected area, area adjacent to World Heritage site, and protected area classified under the International Union for Conservation of Nature (IUCN) Category I-IV.

 Management Approach and Strategy